-The Madison County Probate Case Files Index was compiled by Barbara Heflin, Assistant Supervisor of the Illinois Regional Archives Depository (IRAD) System.
+The Madison County Probate Case Files Index was compiled by Barbara Heflin, Supervisor of the Illinois Regional Archives Depository (IRAD) System.
 The 7,174 records in the database were extracted from the Madison County Probate Case Files (IRAD Accession 6/0284/01).

 The index provides the name of the estate and the box and tray number.
 Names of estates were transcribed directly from the case files by staff of the Madison County Circuit Clerk's Office.
 The transcribed data was used to compile the probate case files database.
 Every attempt was made to obtain accurate spellings of names.
 If the spelling of a name could not be determined from the case jacket, a search of the various case documents was conducted.
 However, names were often spelled a variety of ways throughout the case documents.
 It was also sometimes difficult to decipher handwriting in some case files.
 Therefore, when searching this index, we suggest that researchers check alternative spellings of names if they do not find an entry for the name for which they are searching.